Wish You Were Here (Pink Floyd album): Reissues and remastering

 Wish You Were Here has been remastered and re-released on several formats.
-In the UK and US the album was re-issued in quadraphonic using the SQ format in 1976, and in 1980 a special Hi-Fi Today audiophile print was released in the UK.
+In the UK and US it was re-issued in quadraphonic using the SQ format in 1976, and in 1980 a special Hi-Fi Today audiophile print was released in the UK.
 It was released on CD in Japan in October 1982, in the US in 1983, and in the UK in 1985, and again as a remastered CD with new artwork in 1994.
 In the US, Columbia's CBS Mastersound label released a half-speed mastered audiophile LP in 1981, and in 1994 Sony Mastersound released a 24-carat gold-plated CD, remastered using Super Bit Mapping, with the original artwork from the LP in both longbox and jewel case forms, the latter with a cardboard slipcover.
 The album was included as part of the box set Shine On, and three years later Columbia Records released an updated remastered CD, 17 seconds longer than the EMI remasters from 1994, giving a running time of 44:28.

 The label was a recreation of the original machine handshake logo, with a black and blue background.
-The album was subsequently re-released in 2000 for its 25th anniversary, on the Capitol Records label in the US.
-The album was re-released and remixed in 2011.
+Wish You Were Here was rereleased in 2000 for its 25th anniversary, on the Capitol Records label in the US.
+It was re-released and remixed in 2011.
 The Wish You Were Here – Immersion Box Set includes the new stereo digital remaster (2011) by James Guthrie on CD, an unreleased 5.1 Surround Mix (2009) by James Guthrie on DVD and Blu-ray, a Quad Mix (which had been released only on vinyl LP and 8-track tape) on DVD, as well as the original stereo mix (1975) on DVD and Blu-ray.
 This campaign also featured the 2011 stereo remaster on 180g heavyweight vinyl, as well as the 2011 stereo remaster and the 5.1 surround sound mix (2009) as a hybrid Super Audio CD (SACD).
-In 2016, the 180g vinyl was re-released on the band's own Pink Floyd Records label (with distribution by Warner Music and Sony Music) this time remastered by James Guthrie, Joel Plante and Bernie Grundman.
+In 2016, the 180g vinyl was rereleased on Pink Floyd Records (with distribution by Warner Music and Sony Music), remastered by James Guthrie, Joel Plante and Bernie Grundman.
+In September 2025, Sony announced a 50th-anniversary boxset, with a new Dolby Atmos mix, additional tracks and live performances, and a hardcover book.

 Track listing

+All lyrics written by Roger Waters.